- What if I need technical support or have questions about how the online submission system works?

 - When may I begin work on my assessment?

-As soon as you have registered, you may begin work on your assessment.
+You may begin work on your assessment at any time.
+As soon as you have registered and the submission window is open, you may begin entering your task responses.
 You will have access to the secure website seven days a week, 24 hours a day.
 Before beginning, you should make sure to check the submission schedule.

 - How should I start building my PASL assessment tasks?